 Equally Well aims to improve the quality of life of people living with mental illness by providing equal access to quality health care.

-The Equally Well - Physical health of people living with a mental illness: A narrative literature review by Associate Professor Russell Roberts summarises the body of evidence on poor health outcomes for people living with mental illness.
+A summary, published via Equally Well, called Physical health of people living with a mental illness: A narrative literature review, by Associate Professor Russell Roberts, examines this issue more closely.
+It discusses the body of evidence related to poor health outcomes for some people living with mental illness and is available on the Equally Well publications page.